Image credit: Pixabay

 CTAs & prompts must be carefully placed

 Now that you’ve made purchasing as easy as possible, it’s time to pay some attention to how you’re going to nudge a highly-interested prospective customer over the line — and in the end, this comes down to your CTAs (calls to action).
 You should never underestimate the power of a good button: people love to click on things, particularly when they’re presented well using strong visuals and solid copy.
+Click here for a stunning website.

 If you’ve ever talked to marketers, you’ll know that they talk about calls to action a lot.
 In truth, that kind of discussion can prove counterproductive — the concepts are addressed in such detail that everything starts to feel abstract and gets needlessly complex.
 Most of the time, you’re best served being direct and simple with your wording and placement.